A fine Matrix chat app you can get to love

 Not code-signed yet, so Windows throws a SmartScreen warning on first launch.
 Click More info, then Run anyway, and you're in.

-No voice or video calls in this build, and no auto-update, so each new version is a fresh download.
+No auto-update yet, so each new version is a fresh download.

 🍏 macOS